IbrahimAkhriev/Helm-project/README.md

 2) Get a domain name and a wildcard certificate for it

 3) Install k3s on all three machines.
-When installing, do not use the standard Ingress Controller by using the flag `--no-deploy traefik`.
+When installing, do not use the standard Ingress Controller by using the flag `--disable=traefik`.

 4) Connect the nodes to the cluster using the `k3s server` command and the `-token` and `--server` flags for worker and master nodes respectively.
 When k3s is installed, the environment variable `NODE_TOKEN` can be used.